stormliucong/Doc2Hpo2.0/README.md

    # Use virtual env if desired.
    pip install -r requirements.txt
    ```
+   - Note: it can be difficult to install `nmslib` which is required by `scispacy`
 3. **Add Required Files:**
    - Place your OpenAI API key in a file named `.api_key` in the `back-end` folder.
      ```bash